 Odds is a heavy-hitter!
 He has been called “a consummate storyteller” by The New York Times for his shows at Lincoln Center.
 He has performed at the White House and has been a Featured Teller at the National Storytelling Festival.
 Museums, such as the Peabody-Essex Museum, The Art Institute of Chicago, the Museum of Fine Arts in Boston, the Sackler Museum at Harvard, and the Portland Art Museum have hired him to tell stories about works in their collections.
 His recordings and books have won Parents’ Choice, Indie, Golden Headset, Storytelling World, Pick of the Lists, Editors’ Choice and Dove awards.

-SPI will also include hyperlinks to related sites and in-class projects developed by Story Preservation Initiative to further immerse students in, what is for many, a new and wonderful world of language.
+SPI also includes hyperlinks to related sites and in-class, standards-aligned projects developed by Story Preservation Initiative to further immerse students in, what is for many, a new and wonderful world of language.

 To find out more, contact us at email@example.com